How to integrate AI with HubSpot: A complete 2026 guide

 HubSpot has an "Ask OpenAI Assistant" action for workflows that lets you plug in your own OpenAI account.

-The upside is that this gives you access to models that are much more capable than Breeze.
-You can write more complex prompts and get more sophisticated answers.
-But it also comes with its own set of hurdles:
+The upside is that this gives you access to a wide range of models.
+You can write complex prompts and get sophisticated answers.
+However, it also comes with its own set of considerations:

 -